Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 980 should theoretically be quite a bit better than the GeForce GTX 660 overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 980 should be quite a bit faster than the GeForce GTX 660 in general. (explain)

-Texel RateThe GeForce GTX 980 will be a lot (about 84%) better at texture filtering than the GeForce GTX 660. (explain)
+Texel RateThe GeForce GTX 980 is much (approximately 84%) more effective at anisotropic filtering than the GeForce GTX 660. (explain)

-Pixel RateThe GeForce GTX 980 is much (about 206%) faster with regards to AA than the GeForce GTX 660, and should be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 980 will be much (more or less 206%) better at AA than the GeForce GTX 660, and also capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison